-3 Enter the text string you want to find in the Search Criteria field.
+- 3 Enter a text string in the Search Criteria field.

-Any item that contains the specified text string in any field will be displayed.
-You can enter partial words to find wording variations.
-For example, you can enter veri to find all items that include the words verification, verify, verified, or unverified.

-4 Click the Search button.
-The Search Results window lists all items that meet your search criteria.
+Any items that contain the specified text string in any field are displayed.
+Enter partial words to find wording variations.
+For example, enter veri to find all items that include the words verification, verify, verified, or unverified. - 4 Click the Search button.
+The Search Results window lists all items that meet the search criteria.